WPChill/strong-testimonials/readme.txt

 = New Features and Fixes =

+* General
 	* Numerous code optimizations and PHP notice & error fixes.
+	* Using native WordPress functions and style, a best practice that makes it faster and futureproof and helps it play well with others.
+	* Multisite compatible with [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin.
+See FAQ below.
+* Display
 	* Simplified CSS.
 	* Process shortcodes in content (i.e. nested shortcodes).
 	* Thumbnail theme support specifically for testimonials, not all posts.
-* Using native WordPress functions and style, a best practice that makes it faster and futureproof and helps it play well with others.
-* Multisite compatible with [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin.
-See FAQ below.
 * Admin
-	* settings retained upon plugin deactivation
+	* Settings retained upon plugin deactivation.
-	* allow client's name and email to be blanked out
+	* Allow client's name and email to be blanked out.
-	* more efficient options storage means it's faster & easier to upgrade
+	* More efficient options storage means it's faster & easier to upgrade.
-	* improved settings & shortcodes pages
+	* Improved settings & shortcodes pages.
-	* added category counts
+	* Added category counts.
 * Submission form
-	* updated [jQuery validation plugin](http://jqueryvalidation.org/), conditionally loaded from CDN (speed!)
+	* Updated [jQuery validation plugin](http://jqueryvalidation.org/), conditionally loaded from CDN (speed!).
-	* client-side validation *plus* server-side validation, a best practice
+	* Client-side validation *plus* server-side validation, a best practice.
-	* CAPTCHA options (more info below)
+	* CAPTCHA options (more info below).
 * Pagination
-	* scrolls to the top when a new page is selected
+	* Scrolls to the top when a new page is selected.
 * Widget
-	* updated [jQuery cycle plugin](http://jquery.malsup.com/cycle2/), conditionally loaded from CDN (speed!)
+	* Updated [jQuery cycle plugin](http://jquery.malsup.com/cycle2/), conditionally loaded from CDN (speed!).
-	* break on word-boundary, not mid-word
-		(e.g. "John is an assuring . . ." not "John is an ass . . .")
+	* Break on word-boundary, not mid-word (e.g. "John is an assuring . . ." not "John is an ass . . .").
-	* improved widget settings
+	* Improved widget settings.
-	* order by: Random, Newest first, Oldest first
+	* Order by: Random, Newest first, Oldest first.
-	* loading stylesheet in standard order instead of in the footer to allow your theme's stylesheet to take precedence
+	* Load stylesheet in standard order instead of in the footer to allow your theme's stylesheet to take precedence.

 = Anti-spam =